Ogata’s avoidance was maddening, but Genji preferred it to the venom.

 “I got a feeling, things might go bad,”

-He shook his head, “That’s not enough for me,”
+Genji shook his head, “That’s not enough for me,”

 “You’re saying I’m not enough,” he asked, lighting a stick.

-“—If you feel anything for me, Genji, you’ll do as I ask,” his words came on wisps of smoke.
+“—If you feel anything for me, you’ll do as I ask,” his words came on wisps of smoke.

 Ogata forced a smile, “I’m that damaged?”